Bladesmith: Indian

 Bladesmithing was common practice in India during the Middle Ages.
 A special type of steel known as Wootz or Damascus steel was often used in South Asia.
 The term Damascus steel can refer to two different types of artefacts.
 One is the true Damascus steel, or Wootz steel, which is a high carbon alloy with tremendous edge retention possibly due to its composition of carbon nanotubes and carbide nanowires, with a wavy surface texture originating from the crystalline structure of alloy metals such as tungsten and vanadium - elements that occur naturally in iron ore from southern India - to the surface during the manufacturing process.
+Sirohi sword represents the peak of Indian swordmaking craftsmanship.
 This is still in debate as metallurgist John Verhoeven at Iowa State University believes the nanowires to occur in most steels.
 The other is a composite structure made by welding together iron and steel to give a visible pattern on the surface, called pattern welded steel.
 Although both were referred to as Damascus steels, true Damascus steels were not replicated in Europe until 1821.